Secure compliance, Empower resilience

 Field and business constraints

-The Cube is a fixed applicance with communications and sensors, installed by room, building, or cabinet.
+The Cube is a fixed appliance with communications and sensors, installed by room, building, or cabinet.
 It continuously perceives its wireless environment and derives three certainties before authorizing anything.

-Presence.
-It knows which equipment and which enrolled people are actually nearby, based on the presence of their devices.
+Detection.
+It knows which equipment and which enrolled people are actually nearby, based on the presence of their enlisted devices.
+It alerts when unauthorized devices are in the same perimeter.

 Identity.
 Presence is not enough.
-The Cube requires a strong identity proof, anchored in hardware and impossible to spoof with a simple imitation.
+The Cube requires a strong identity proof, anchored in hardware and impossible to spoof with a simple imitation, with human approval depending the context.

 And because the real threat is often physical, the Cube detects bypass attempts: equipment unplugged, moved, rewired directly, or reset.
 It does not merely note an absence — it verifies that the power feeding your equipment still passes through the authorized points.
 At the slightest deviation, it locks the zone, triggers the alarm, logs the incident, and can restore the installation to compliance on its own.